gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/jira-project-page-gij-cloud.md

 ---

-title: Jira project page
+title: "Jira project page"
-description: How to view Git commits on the Jira project page
+description: "How to view Git commits on the Jira project page"
+product: "Git Integration for Jira Cloud"
+feature: "Jira project page"
+content_type: "integration"
+audience: "developer"
+plan_required: "all"
+deployment: "Jira Cloud"
+git_host_support: []
+role_required: "User"
+version_required: "all"
+status: "GA"
+last_verified: "2026-03"
+tags: ["Git Integration for Jira Cloud", "Jira Cloud", "integration", "developer"]
 taxonomy:
     category: git-integration-for-jira-cloud
 ---

-The Project page allows you to manage project-related options.
+<kbd>Last updated: March 2026</kbd>

+Git Integration for Jira Cloud adds a Git Commits tab to the Jira project page so Jira users can review commit activity across the whole project.
+Use the project page when you need project-wide commit history; use the issue page when you only need commits, branches, or pull requests tied to one issue.

+**Requirements**

+- Jira Cloud with Git Integration for Jira Cloud installed
+- A Jira project with linked Git activity
+- Permission to view the Jira project

+## How to open the Git Commits tab on a Jira project

 You can view the history of commits within the entire project scope.
 Select a project, then click the Git Commits tab.
 The format of commits is similar to that on the issue page.

 ![](/wp-content/uploads/gij-gitcloud-project-page-2025.png)

+## What you can do from the Jira project page

 *   To view commit code diff information, click the **View full commit** button to the right of the commit message.